Rheumatic Fever

 1. Primary prevention: Effective treatment of streptococcal pharyngitis.

 2. Secondary prevention: In patients with confirmed rheumatic fever, prevention of relapses should be the goal using continuous antimicrobial prophylaxis for up to 5 years or until the age of 21 for rheumatic fever without carditis, for up to 10 years or until 21 years of age for rheumatic fever with carditis but no residual heart disease, and for up to 10 years or until 40 years when there is carditis and residual heart disease.
 Intramuscular benzathine penicillin G (INN benzathine benzylpenicillin) is the antibiotic of choice.
 Secondary choices include oral penicillin V (INN phenoxymethylpenicillin); in patients with serious allergies to penicillin, a macrolide can be used (azithromycin or erythromycin).
-The dosing changes by age and region and usually requires consultation with an infectious disease specialist.
+The dosing varies by age and region and usually requires consultation with an infectious disease specialist.

 We would love to hear from you